rockaut/dynatrace-config/README.md

 #### k8s pod / controller

 - Pod could run constantly but also short-lived
-- it would fetch multiple/single file(s) from defined sources (git, https) and apply the configs to target
+- it would fetch multiple/single file(s) from defined sources (git, https) and apply the configs to target (the gitops way)
 - go would fit better as theres a smaller image

 ...